duner/statamic-embed-video-plugin/readme.md

 I have had some problems getting this to work on version 4.2 of Statamic but it should work fine on 1.5.
 If you have any questions, just ask me on Twitter [@asduner][twitter], [App.net][adn], or via email at <asduner@gmail.com>.
 Special thanks to Jack McDade (@jackmcdade) for his help troubleshooting.

+##Installation
+According to the Statamic documentation:

+>Each plugin must extend the core Plugin class and the class name must be prefixed with Plugin_.
+Additionally, your class name must much your add-on's folder and file name exactly (for example: _add-ons/play/pi.play.php).

+So, for this plugin make sure that you put the unzipped folder you download into the _add-ons folder and be sure to change its name to "video".

 ##YouTube

 ###Usage